harness/developer-hub/docs/security-testing-orchestration/sto-techref-category/shared/_sto-supported-methods.md

 * **Orchestrated (`orchestratedScan`) Scans**  are fully orchestrated.
 A Security step in the Harness pipeline orchestrates a scan and then normalizes and compresses the results.
 * **Extraction (`dataLoad`) Scans** are partially orchestrated.
 The Security step pulls scan results from an external SaaS service and then normalizes and compresses the data.
 * **Ingestion (`ingestionOnly`) Scans**  are not orchestrated.
-The Security step ingests results from a previous scan (for for a scan run in an previous step) and then normallizes and compresses the results.
+The Security step ingests results from a previous scan (for a scan run in a previous step), and then normalizes and compresses the results.